phil3741/vibeshelf/README.md

 Now what if we made this a regular backup...

-and what if we made a nice web-UI to visualize and browse through your music..
+and what if we made an iTunes 2007 Replica Web-UI to visualize and browse through your music..

-...why not integrate you existing Navidrome instance while were at it? (with deduplication of similar songs from both sources)
+...why not integrate your existing Navidrome instance while were at it? (with deduplication of similar songs from both sources)

 ...and add MusicBrainz integration to include proper genre and year metadata?